-Overall, the Council’s mandate does not substantially alter the Commission proposal and does not significantly differ from the European Parliament’s position.
+Overall, the Council’s mandate does not substantially alter the Commission’s proposal and does not significantly differ from the European Parliament’s position.
 As argued in this previous blogpost, the Parliament’s text was insufficient in setting the necessary stepping stones to build a fair data society based on collective data stewardship.
-Equally, the Council’s position does little in contributing to this vision.
+Equally, the Council’s position does little to contribute to this vision.
 As such, the Council’s negotiation mandate still constitutes a missed opportunity for making the DGA a more meaningful intervention.

 Nonetheless, the Council’s position incorporates two important changes which deserve attention.
 These concern the relationship between the DGA and the GDPR and the role of Open Access Commons resources in the proposal.

 In the original proposal, one of the most contested points was the relationship between the DGA and GDPR in creating overlapping standards for personal data processing.
 As previously discussed in this policy brief, the potential inclusion of personal data in the DGA scope is problematic, given the GDPR framing so closely tied to fundamental rights and the DGA’s overall ambition to maximize data sharing.
 In particular, the DGA was initially characterized by an overall lack of consistency with GDPR terminology that potentially questioned its primacy in data protection.

 The negotiating mandates approved by Council and Parliament are aligned on this point.
 Both texts consistently incorporate GDPR terminology as the concepts of consent, data subject, data holder, data user, data re-user and data processing are now specified.
 In addition, both positions emphasize its primacy in data protection, thus closing doors for dangerous interpretations that could give rise to alternative legal bases for data processing.